joelalgee/pisa_2012/README.md

 ## Instructions

-Store all files in the same folder, and use Jupyter Notebook to open pisa_2012_exploration.ipynb
+Store all files in the same folder, download and unzip data to this folder, and use Jupyter Notebook to open pisa_2012_exploration.ipynb

 ## Files